-The concept that a public company should establish an Audit and Assurance Policy and publish it for shareholder consultation was introduced by the Brydon Review.
-The Audit and Assurance Policy is part of the architecture of activities which should provide "confidence in a company, in its directors and in the information for which they have responsibility to report, including the financial statements".
-The recommendation is an important part in boards communicating the "deserved confidence" in their company's reporting.
+The concept that a public company should establish an Audit and Assurance Policy ("AAP") and publish it for shareholder consultation was first introduced by the Brydon Review in December 2019.
+The intention was that the AAP would be part of the architecture of activities which should provide "confidence in a company, in its directors and in the information for which they have responsibility to report, including the financial statements".
+Brydon positioned the recommendation as an important part in boards communicating the "deserved confidence" in their company's reporting.